Female ivory anatomical figure, Europe, undated

 - Anatomy & Pathology

-- anatomical figures, anatomy (anatomical figures), obstetrics (general) anatomical figures, anatomy (anatomical figures), female, obstetrics (general)
+- anatomical figures, anatomy (anatomical figures), obstetrics (general) anatomical figures, anatomy (anatomical figures), female and obstetrics (general)

 - furnishing and equipment

 - tools & equipment

 Cite this page

 We encourage the use and reuse of our collection data.